AhmecC/Twitter-Silmarillion-Qoute-Bot/README.md

 **Updates:**
 > - 22/07/22 - Added functionality to like own tweets
+> - 24/07/22 - Bot now creates images which display the quote on it

 **Upcoming Updates:**
-> - Generate Quotes on Images instead
 > - Ability to like posts on feed